Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 560 should in theory be quite a bit faster than the GeForce GTS 450 1GB overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 560 should theoretically be a lot superior to the GeForce GTS 450 1GB overall. (explain)

-Texel RateThe GeForce GTX 560 will be a lot (more or less 81%) more effective at anisotropic filtering than the GeForce GTS 450 1GB. (explain)
+Texel RateThe GeForce GTX 560 should be much (more or less 81%) better at texture filtering than the GeForce GTS 450 1GB. (explain)

-Pixel RateThe GeForce GTX 560 is a lot (more or less 107%) better at AA than the GeForce GTS 450 1GB, and also able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 560 will be much (about 107%) more effective at anti-aliasing than the GeForce GTS 450 1GB, and also should be able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison